 Put the steaks or chops in a plastic bag and pour the marinade over the meat.
 Seal the bag, making sure that the meat is well coated with the marinade.
 Marinate the meat for three to five hours in your refrigerator, turning it every hour or so.
 Take it out of the refrigerator a half hour before cooking to let it warm a bit.

-NOTE: This marinade works well with beef grill steaks or even round steak if you do not overcook it.
+NOTES: This marinade goes well with beef grill steaks or even round steak if you do not overcook it.
+If you don’t have any Dijon mustard, substitute a half teaspoon of dry mustard.